tkiat/my-writings-public/blog/software-dev/tools/shell-limit-md-cols.md

-# My Script to Limit Paragraph Length
+# Shell: Command to Limit Number of Markdown Columns

 There are many properties of how to make a blog post more readable and engaging.
 They are line height, font size, font color, the content quality just to name a few.
 One thing that stands out and is very important is the paragraph length.
 Too long paragraph length makes it boring for the reader and also harder to skim through the content.